Killing of Iryna Zarutska: Background

+Iryna Zarutska

-Iryna Zarutska (Ірина Заруцька, May 22, 2002 – August 22, 2025) (Note: /uk/) was born in Kyiv, Ukraine, and was 23 years old when she died.
-Zarutska studied at Synergy College in Kyiv and earned a diploma in art and restoration, leaving at the age of 18.
+Iryna Zarutska (Note: /uk/) (Ірина Заруцька, May 22, 2002 – August 22, 2025) was born in Kyiv, Ukraine.
+She studied at Synergy College in Kyiv and earned a diploma in art and restoration, leaving at the age of 18.
 Following the 2022 Russian invasion, the Zarutska family's neighborhood of Solomianskyi was subjected to bombardments as part of the Battle of Kyiv.
-The Zarutska family moved from their apartment to a small bomb shelter, where they lived for months.
-In August 2022, Iryna, her mother, her sister, and her younger brother immigrated to the United States, living with her aunt and uncle in Huntersville, North Carolina.
+The family moved from their apartment to a small bomb shelter, where they lived for months.

+In August 2022, Zarutska, her mother, her sister, and her younger brother immigrated to the United States, living with her aunt and uncle in Huntersville, North Carolina.
 Her father remained in Ukraine, as the martial law in effect prevented men between the ages of 18 and 60 from leaving the country.
 It was reported that he was unable to attend her funeral in the United States, but this was refuted by the State Border Guard Service of Ukraine.
-In Huntersville, Iryna took various jobs and began learning English.
+In Huntersville, Zarutska took various jobs and began learning English.
 Her boyfriend gave her driving lessons, since the family had never owned a car.
-She eventually moved to the NoDa neighbourhood of Charlotte with her boyfriend, where she enrolled in college classes and found work at a pizzeria in Charlotte's Lower South End.
+She eventually moved to the NoDa neighborhood of Charlotte with her boyfriend, where she enrolled in college classes and found work at a pizzeria in Charlotte's Lower South End.
 On the night of the attack, Zarutska had finished a shift there and was commuting home on the Lynx Blue Line.

+Following her death, Zarutska's family elected to bury her in the United States.